Leaving Certificate Art History and Appreciation Study Day

 Galway Arts Centre hosts an annual study day for Leaving Certificate Art History and Appreciation students as part of its ongoing education programme.

-This year two individual study days will be held, on Thursday, March 14 and Friday, March 15, from 9am until 3pm in Nun’s Island Theatre.
+This year's study day will be held on Friday, March 15, from 9am until 3pm in Nun’s Island Theatre.
 The lectures will be given by Maeve Mulrennan, Head of Visual Art in Galway Arts Centre.